algorithmiaio/dev-center/README.md

 For our purposes, the minimum you will need is `layout`, `title`, `date`, & `categories`.
 The other fields only need to be present if you are overriding the default.

-Use `excerpt` to set the text that appears in under the article title in the view of all articles.
-The template will automatically grab the first sentence if you do not set an excerpt, so you'll want to make sure that is appropriate or set one by hand.
-Note: If the first line of your post is a templating tag, it will not automatically pick up an excerpt.
+Use `excerpt` to set the text that appears in under the article title in the collection view of all articles.
+The template will automatically grab the first sentence if you do not set an excerpt, so you'll want to make sure that is appropriate or set one by hand. _Note:_ If the first line of your post is a templating tag, it will not automatically pick up an excerpt.

 In the case of `author`, the default author can be found in `_config.yml`.
 The default author is Algorithmia.
 If you need to add yourself as an author, please fill out your author data in `_data/authors.yml`.
 Then, set the author field in your front-matter in the post.